The Unguided: InvaZion and Fragile Immortality (2012–2015)

-Lust and Loathing; Roland Johansson's Departure and New Member (2015-present)
+Lust and Loathing; Roland Johansson's departure and new member (2015–present)

-Between October 30, 2015 and November 27, 2015, The Unguided posted a three-part series of studio vlogs detailing the band's work on an upcoming album.
-On December 3, 2015, The Unguided officially announced the details of their upcoming album, which is to be titled "Lust and Loathing."
-The release date is scheduled for February 26, 2016 via Napalm Records, and pre-orders will be shipped out on week 8 of year 2016.
+Between 30 October 2015 and 27 November 2015, The Unguided posted a three-part series of studio vlogs detailing the band's work on an upcoming album.
+On 3 December 2015, The Unguided officially announced the details of their upcoming album, which is to be titled "Lust and Loathing."
+The release date is scheduled for 26 February 2016 via Napalm Records, and pre-orders will be shipped out on week 8 of year 2016.
 Multiple pre-order bundles for Europe include combinations of the album, T-shirt, sleeved shirt, poster, guitar pick, and 2016 calendar.
-Two available pre-orders for U.S. are either the Digipack Limited Edition CD or the T-shirt - no bundles are available.
-After announcing the album, Richard Sjunnesson, the band's harsh vocalist, commented: "Sitting on the new songs, for what felt like a lifetime, and finally get to shed some light on what’s to come from camp; The Unguided, is a sensation on its own.
-This is the last part of an album trilogy, that’s been in the making for 6 years, and what a climax it is indeed.
+Two available pre-orders for U.S. are either the Digipack Limited Edition CD or the T-shirt – no bundles are available.
+After announcing the album, Richard Sjunnesson, the band's harsh vocalist, commented: "Sitting on the new songs, for what felt like a lifetime, and finally get to shed some light on what's to come from camp; The Unguided, is a sensation on its own.
+This is the last part of an album trilogy, that's been in the making for 6 years, and what a climax it is indeed.
 Expect the unexpected!
 We poured everything and more into this one."
 An article on BraveWords website reports that tour dates to support the new album will be announced soon.

 Following recent shows without co-frontman and guitarist Roland Johansson, the band posted a new music video on YouTube titled Nighttaker which briefly showed Johansson but also a new vocalist, Jonathan Thorpenberg.
-The following day on December 10, 2016, the band released an official statement on Social media, announcing the departure of Roland Johansson who had been a member since the band's formation six years ago.
+The following day on 10 December 2016, the band released an official statement on Social media, announcing the departure of Roland Johansson who had been a member since the band's formation six years ago.
 He left because of increasingly growing commitments to touring and recording, which were having a negative impact on his personal life.